ankitbko/blog/_posts/2021-04-15-logging-in-python.md

 However in real projects, the `logger` can itself be abstracted away into its own class that initializes a logger based on certain configuration (such as push log to a cloud sink).
 In this case its useless to log into console by creating our own logger in the `@log` decorator.
 We need a way to pass an existing `logger` into our decorator at runtime.
 To do this we can extend the `@log` decorator to accept `logger` as an argument.

-To mimic this scenario we will start with having a class that returns us creates logger for us.
+To mimic this scenario we will start with having a class that creates a creates logger for us.
 For now we will create the basic logger but you can imagine the class configuring the behavior of the logger as required.

 ```python
 class MyLogger: